THIS POST IS SPONSORED BY THE OREGON RASPBERRY AND BLACKBERRY COMMISSION

 - Bake for 45 minutes or until the fruit is bubbling and the topping is beautifully crisp and golden.

-- Eat…and maybe serve with ice cream or heavy whipping cream which totally negates the healthier part of this recipe but it does provide a really great excuse to splurge! ?
+- Eat…and serve with ice cream or heavy whipping cream (which obviously completely negates the ‘healthier’ aspect of this recipe but it’s so worth it! 😉)

 Thank you to the Oregon Raspberry and Blackberry Commission for sponsoring this post and for supporting the hardworking Oregon caneberry farmers who bring us delicious berries that we can enjoy year round!
 And thank you to those of you who support the brands that allow Pass Me Some Tasty to keep cooking up the tastiness!
 Be sure to follow along with all of the tasty berry happenings in Oregon by following @oregonberries on Instagram and FB, @orbc on Twitter and @orberries on Pinterest!